Schiban/MiniBattleship/README.md

 # MiniBattleship
-Trabalho de grupo com Fábio Oliveira para a disciplina "Algoritmos e Estruturas de Dados" (1ºano)
+Group work with Fábio Oliveira for the subject "Algorithms and Data Structures" (Algoritmos e Estruturas de Dados (1ºano)).